WU-Cordova/cs276-mini-project-1-2d-game-Lcordero21/README.md

 - [x] Increase difficulty overtime

 ### Known Bugs
-- The only thing I can really think of it that in the extension where I added ambient background particles, I couldn't quite get it to look like the example.
-Also, the particles go over the borders...
+- The only thing I can really think of it that in the extension where I added ambient background particles, I couldn't quite get it to look like the example, the particles go over the borders.

 ### Limitations
-- I wanted to add the high score extension, but I was kind of confused by the instructions.
+- I wanted to add the high score extension, but I was confused by the instructions.

 ## Extensions Implemented

 ### 1. Create a Cohesive Color Scheme (2 points)

-**Implementation**: To create the color scheme, I just went with typical Halloween Colors: "Purple, Green, and Orange"
+**Implementation**: To create the color scheme, I went with typical Halloween Colors: "Purple, Green, and Orange".

 **Game Impact**: It adds to the overall theme change.